blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Applied Mathematics/Digital Signal Processing/Digital Image Processing/Luma.md

-In [[video]], luma represents the brightness in an image.
-Luma is typically paired with [[Chrominance]].
+In [Video](video.md), luma represents the brightness in an image.
+Luma is typically paired with [Chrominance](Chrominance.md).
 Luma represents the black and white image, while chroma represents the colour image.

-Converting images to luma and chroma allows for [[chroma subsampling]], because human vision has finer spatial sensitivity to luminance differences than chromatic differences.
+Converting images to luma and chroma allows for [Chroma Subsampling](chroma%20subsampling.md), because human vision has finer spatial sensitivity to luminance differences than chromatic differences.